Every homesteader knows that building a DIY greenhouse is a fantastic way to extend your growing season while shielding plants from harsh weather.

 6. Construct the End Walls:

 Next, build the two end walls.
-For the back end, measure and cut 2x4s to fit, with 12-inch spacing between them.
-For the second end wall, leave space for a window, ensuring the frame is sized accordingly.
-Install the end walls the same way as the side walls, attaching them securely to the 4×4 beams.
+For the back end, measure and cut 2x4s to fit, leaving 12-inch spacing between them.
+For the second end wall, be sure to leave space for a window, ensuring the frame is sized properly.

 7. Install the Door Frame: